longnow/node-icu-transliterator/README.md

 The returned transliterator object has a single method `transliterate`.
 It takes one argument, a string to transliterate, and returns the transliterated string.

-`RBT.register(id, rules)` registers a new transliterator with ICU.
-The first argument is the new ID and the second argument is the rules string.
+`RBT.register(id, rules, dir)` registers a new transliterator with ICU.
+The first argument is the new ID, the second argument is the rules string, and the optional third argument is the direction, either `RBT.FORWARD` (default) or `RBT.REVERSE`.
 Once registered, you can access the transliterator with `RBT(id, dir)`.

 ## Rule-Based Number Formats